Reviews You Can Rely On

 Protection

-Another consideration is protection from the elements.
-The Endura MT500 is one pair of shorts that stands out for their water resistance.
-These shorts are constructed from heavy 4-way stretch nylon and a waterproof seat that keeps the chamois dry from tire spray.
-They won't keep you dry in a downpour but will help to keep you comfortable if the weather turns or during cool temperatures with mixed weather conditions.
+The Endura MT500 stands out for its protection from the elements.
+These shorts are constructed from heavy 4-way stretch nylon and a waterproof seat that protects the chamois from tire spray.
+They won't keep you dry in a downpour.
+Still, they will help to keep you comfortable if the weather turns or during cool temperatures with mixed weather conditions.

 There's a lot to consider when searching for mountain bike shorts.
 We hope this detailed comparative review helps you find your pair.